hyperledger/indy-plenum/design/observers.md

     - Registers to Gatekeepers with some synchronization policy to be in sync
     - Can not become a Validator
     - Can register Observers to keep them in sync => a net of Observers
-    - Can bootstrap catch-up using other Observers or Gatekeeper’s states
+    - Can bootstrap catch-up using other Observers or Gatekeeper’s states and validate catch-up results using state proofs and timestamp of the latest state.
     - No restrictions on a number of Observers
 - Clients
     - Can connect to Observers or Gatekeepers only